ellis-langford/NeuroMPET/README.md

 ***
 `Ventricular Segmentation`<br>
 ► Manual with ITK-SNAP<br>
-► Currently, the output segmentations for the ventricles from FreeSurfer are disjointed and require manual fixing ► Future work will implement improved ventricular segmentation to remove this step
+► Currently, the output segmentations for the ventricles from FreeSurfer are disjointed and require manual fixing<br>
+► Future work will implement improved ventricular segmentation to remove this step<br>

 ***
 `Surface Generation`<br>